HiPerCoRe/KTT/documentation/ktt_api.md

 * `std::vector<ResultArgument> runKernel(const size_t kernelId)`:
 Launches kernel with specified id, using thread sizes based only on the current configuration.
+Provided kernel id must be either id of main kernel or one of ids returned by `getUtilizedKernelIds()` method.
 Returns vector of result arguments (arguments assigned to kernel with kernelId, which were tagged as input-output or output-only arguments).

 * `std::vector<ResultArgument> runKernel(const size_t kernelId, const DimensionVector& globalSize, const DimensionVector& localSize)`:
 Launches kernel with specified id, using specified thread sizes.
+Provided kernel id must be either id of main kernel or one of ids returned by `getUtilizedKernelIds()` method.
 Returns vector of result arguments (arguments assigned to kernel with kernelId, which were tagged as input-output or output-only arguments).

+* `DimensionVector getCurrentGlobalSize(const size_t kernelId) const`:
+Returns global thread size of specified kernel based on the current configuration.
+Provided kernel id must be either id of main kernel or one of ids returned by `getUtilizedKernelIds()` method.

+* `DimensionVector getCurrentLocalSize(const size_t kernelId) const`:
+Returns local thread size of specified kernel based on the current configuration.
+Provided kernel id must be either id of main kernel or one of ids returned by `getUtilizedKernelIds()` method.

+* `std::vector<ParameterValue> getCurrentConfiguration() const`:
+Returns configuration used inside current run of `launchComputation()` method.

 * `void updateArgumentScalar(const size_t argumentId, const void* argumentData)`:
 Updates scalar argument, which is utilized by currently tuned kernel.
+This method only affects run of `launchComputation()` method under current configuration.
 This method is useful for iterative kernel launches.

 * `void updateArgumentVector(const size_t argumentId, const void* argumentData)`:
 Updates vector argument, which is utilized by currently tuned kernel.
 Preserves number of elements inside the argument.
+This method only affects run of `launchComputation()` method under current configuration.
 This method is useful for iterative kernel launches.

 * `void updateArgumentVector(const size_t argumentId, const void* argumentData, const size_t numberOfElements)`:
 Updates vector argument, which is utilized by currently tuned kernel.
 Possibly also modifies number of elements inside the argument.
+This method only affects run of `launchComputation()` method under current configuration.
 This method is useful for iterative kernel launches.

+* `void setAutomaticArgumentUpdate(const bool flag)`:
+Enables or disables automatic argument updates for iterative kernel launches.
+When this option is disabled, kernel arguments must be updated manually, if desired (by using result arguments returned by `runKernel()` methods inside `updateArgument*()` methods).
+This method only affects run of `launchComputation()` method under current configuration.

+* `void updateKernelArguments(const size_t kernelId, const std::vector<size_t>& argumentIds)`:
+Sets kernel arguments for specified kernel by providing corresponding argument ids.
+This method only affects run of `launchComputation()` method under current configuration.

+* `void swapKernelArguments(const size_t kernelId, const size_t argumentIdFirst, const size_t argumentIdSecond)`:
+Swaps positions of specified kernel arguments for specified kernel.
+This method only affects run of `launchComputation()` method under current configuration.

 * `std::vector<size_t> convertFromDimensionVector(const DimensionVector& vector)`:
 Converts provided dimension vector to standard vector.